-Sally Spencer-Thomas, Psy.D., MNM, sees suicide prevention and mental health promotion from a host of perspectives.
-Clinical Psychologist.
-Mental Health Advocate.
-Faculty member.
-Researcher.
-And suicide loss survivor.
-She was moved to work in suicide prevention after her younger brother, Carson, a Denver entrepreneur, died of suicide after a difficult battle with bipolar condition.
+Sally Spencer-Thomas, PsyD, is a clinical psychologist and inspirational international speaker.Dr.
+Spencer-Thomas was moved to work in suicide prevention after her younger brother, a Denver entrepreneur, died of suicide after a difficult battle with bipolar condition.